ronmurphy/TheLongNights/docs/DISCOVERY_ITEMS_GRAPHICS_FIX.md

 ```
 ┌─────────────────────────────────────────────────────┐
-│ createBillboard() in VoxelWorld.js                  │
+│ createBillboard() in The Long Nights.js                  │
 │                                                     │
 │ 1.
 Check toolImages.has(type)?                     │
 │    → YES: Load PNG as THREE.js texture             │